 Our audits were conducted for the purpose of forming an opinion on the basic financial statements as a whole.
 The supplementary information in Schedule 1 is presented for the purposes of additional analysis and is not a required part of the financial statements.
-Schedule 2 is presented for purposes of additional analysis and is required by Louisiana Revised Statute 24:513(A)(3) and is not a required part of the financial statements.
 The information in Schedule 1 has not been subjected to the auditing procedures applied in the audit of the basic financial statements and accordingly, we do not express an opinion or provide any assurance on the supplemental information.
 The accompanying supplemental information is not intended to present Second Harvest's financial position and results of operations.
-The information in Schedule 2 has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information in Schedule 2 is fairly stated in all material respects in relation to the financial statements as a whole.